mohaliza138/DSD-final-project/README.md

 ### TestBench

 This module is implemented in order to test the above module.
-In this test, I'm testing all edge cases. some of these edge cases are listed below according to the case number within the simulation result:
+In this test, I'm testing all edge cases. some of these edge cases are listed below according to the case number within the simulation result (Check the document for better explanation):

 1) Initialize
 2) Adding a student.